Increase Cervical Mucus To Get Pregnant

 Yin Maintenance are multipurpose herbal food supplements.
 A popular and important Yin tonic they can be added to your daily routine to help with issues arising from Yin deficiencies such as hormonal imbalance, fertility concerns and sleeping difficulties.
 Yin Maintenance provides moisture and cooling effects on the body and also eliminates toxic body heat.

-What can I eat to nourish my Yin?
+What can I eat to nourish my Yin and increase cervical mucus?

 Ginseng and royal jelly are marvellous Yin boosters.
 Everyday delicious foods to include in your daily routine include: